Free Friday #16 – Market Regime Switching Models

-The rule says that if the Close of eMini S&P500 divided by the Close of the US 10 Yr Notes is less than or equal to the 10 day simple moving average of the eMini S&P500 divided by the 10 day simple moving average of the US 10 Yr Notes then we are in the bull regime.
+The rule says that if the Close of Emini S&P500 divided by the Close of the US 10 Yr Notes is less than or equal to the 10 days simple moving average of the Emini S&P500 divided by the 10 days simple moving average of the US 10 Yr Notes then we are in the bull regime.

 Here it is in pseudo-code assuming eMini S&p500 is market 1 and US 10 Yr Note is market 2.

 Let’s verify with some numbers that we have a discernible difference in market activity before I start flashing some charts at you.

 Here are the S&P500’s descriptive statistics when in the bull regime:

 - Average Daily Return: 1.20

 - Std Dev Daily Return: 17.49